Top of page

 Advisor: Anita Corbett, Ken Moberg

-Research Interests: Carly’s Research interests focus on understanding the role of a conserved RNA binding protein, Nab2, in neurodevelopment and neurodevelopmental disease.
+Research Interests: Carly’s research interests focus on understanding the role of a conserved RNA binding protein, Nab2, in neurodevelopment and neurodevelopmental disease.
 Her dissertation will uncover mechanisms by which Nab2 regulates splicing of RhoGEF trio isoforms to govern axon development.

 Ziben Zhou